Feb 19, 2026

 Outcomes:

-In addition to disciplinary specific learning outcomes, the departmental core curricula emphasizes the development of transferable skills as applicable to artistic practice, and to broader professional practice as well.
-All Theatre and Dance students, upon graduation will be able to apply the following transferable skills to their career goals, and be able to:
+In addition to disciplinary specific learning outcomes, the departmental core curricula emphasize the development of transferable skills as applicable to artistic practice, and to broader professional practice as well.
+All Theatre and Dance students, upon graduation will be able to apply the following transferable skills to their career goals:

 Special Requirements and Information